hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/RedirectContract-description.md

 # The "Redirect" Contract Template for proxying calls to Tokens, Accounts, and Scheduled Transactions

-The "redirect" contracts (aka proxy contracts, aka facade contracts) implement the feature where you can call a Hedera token or account or scheduled transaction directly at their address and they _act_ as if you made the corresponding contract call.
+The "redirect" contracts (aka proxy contracts, aka facade contracts) implement the feature where you can call a Hedera entity e.g. token, account or schedule (as of 0.59) directly at their address and they _act_ as if you made the corresponding contract call.

 * There are three terms currently in use for the same concept: "facade", "redirect", and "proxy".